 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents who saw functional improvements, such as with activities of daily living.
-Higher levels of performance with ADL's often correlates with successful rehabilitation.
+This indicates the percentage of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.